Smoothed Analysis of Learning from Positive Samples: Introduction

 Next, while for a general hypothesis class, exponential dependence on $\nfrac{1}{\eps}$ is necessary for any SQ algorithm (see \cref{rem:SQlowerbound}), it may be possible to design polynomial-time algorithms for specific hypothesis classes and distribution families for $\cD$ and $\cDtrue$.
-In this direction, we leave the following open problems whose counterparts in the realizable PAC learning model are already solved (by \citet{vempala2010convexGaussian} for the first problem and by the folklore implementation of ERM via linear programming for the second problem \cite{mohri2018foundations}). \begin{openproblem} Is there an algorithm that in the PIU learning model finds an $\wh{h}$ satisfying the guarantee of \cref{thm:main} in $\poly(\nfrac{d}{\eps})$ time for the following concept classes $\hyH$ and distributions $(\cDtrue,\cD)$? \begin{itemize}[itemsep=0pt] \item[$\triangleright$] $\hyH$ is the intersections of $O(1)$ halfspaces and $\sinparen{\cDtrue,\cD}$ are unknown Gaussian distributions; and \item[$\triangleright$] $\hyH$ is a single halfspace and $\sinparen{\cDtrue,\cD}$ are arbitrary distributions. \end{itemize} \end{openproblem} Even in the special case where $\cDtrue$ and $\cDgiven$ are Gaussian and $\hyH$ is the family of Halfspaces (a special case of Problem 2.1), this might require a different approach than solving \pERM{}, as we believe solving \pERM{} is \np{}-hard in this case.
+In this direction, we leave the following open problems whose counterparts in the realizable PAC learning model are already solved (by \citet{vempala2010convexGaussian} for the first problem and by the folklore implementation of ERM via linear programming for the second problem \cite{mohri2018foundations}). \begin{openproblem} Is there an algorithm that in the {smooth positive-only learning} model finds an $\wh{h}$ satisfying the guarantee of \cref{thm:main} in $\poly(\nfrac{d}{\eps})$ time for the following classes $\hyH$ and distributions $(\cDtrue,\cD)$? \begin{itemize}[itemsep=0pt] \item[$\triangleright$] $\hyH$ is the set of intersections of $O(1)$ halfspaces and $\sinparen{\cDtrue,\cD}$ are unknown Gaussians; and \item[$\triangleright$] $\hyH$ is {the set of (single) halfspaces} and $\sinparen{\cDtrue,\cD}$ are arbitrary distributions. \end{itemize} \end{openproblem} Even in the special case where $\cDtrue$ and $\cD$ are Gaussian and $\hyH$ is the family of halfspaces (a special case of Problem 2.1), this might require a different approach than solving \pERM{}, as we believe solving \pERM{} is \np{}-hard in this case.
 Indeed, in this special case, a $\poly(\nfrac{d}{\eps})$ algorithm is known, but it utilizes a very different moment-based approach \cite{lee2024unknown}.
+Along these lines, since the initial arXiv posting of this work, \cite{kouridakis2026truncation} designed a $\poly(\nfrac{dk}{\eps})$ time implementation of \cref{thm:sampleComplexity} when $\hyH$ is the set of unions of at most $k$ intervals in $\R$.